0davidog/CI_PP2_TriviaSurvivor/README.md

 The website is deployed on [Github](https://github.com/) using GithubPages.
 The instructions for this are as follows:

+- Go to the Repository:

 ![deployment-screen-01](https://github.com/0davidog/trivia-survivor/assets/135815736/abf43655-cfd5-48a3-ab18-c95950ed0594)

+- Navigate to the settings tab:

 ![deployment-screen-02](https://github.com/0davidog/trivia-survivor/assets/135815736/f54c4681-0f18-4ffc-9774-b70a621b655a)

+- Navigate to 'Pages' on the left menu bar under 'Code and Automation':

 ![deployment-screen-03](https://github.com/0davidog/trivia-survivor/assets/135815736/9dcf6975-fbbf-4539-a7d4-b235a6168978)

+- Under 'Branch' select 'main' from the list:

 ![deployment-screen-04](https://github.com/0davidog/trivia-survivor/assets/135815736/ea5eb167-14d3-4824-9525-5cac1eea83d7)

+- Hit Save:

 ![deployment-screen-05](https://github.com/0davidog/trivia-survivor/assets/135815736/43940cb1-c4fb-4c78-84a5-af396574dd50)

+- Once saved you'll recieve confirmation.
+The deployment may take a few moments to complete:

 ![deployment-screen-06](https://github.com/0davidog/trivia-survivor/assets/135815736/f7ab205c-4825-4550-b2cb-0f4f08887722)

+- Once complete you'll find a link to your site at the top of the page:

 ![deployment-screen-07](https://github.com/0davidog/trivia-survivor/assets/135815736/ba228a79-020f-4c26-9fed-199546326b1c)

 ## Credits